deppen8/pandas-vet/README.md

 Starting with `pandas` can be daunting.
 The usual internet help sites are littered with different ways to do the same thing and some features that the `pandas` docs themselves discourage live on in the API. `pandas-vet` is (hopefully) a way to help make `pandas` a little more friendly for newcomers by taking some opinionated stances about `pandas` best practices.
 It is designed to help users reduce the `pandas` universe.

+The idea to create a linter was sparked by [Ania Kapuścińska](https://twitter.com/lambdanis)'s talk at PyCascades 2019, ["Lint your code responsibly!"](https://youtu.be/hAnCiTpxXPg?t=21814).

 Many of the opinions stem from [Ted Petrou's](https://twitter.com/TedPetrou) excellent [Minimally Sufficient Pandas](https://medium.com/dunder-data/minimally-sufficient-pandas-a8e67f2a2428).
 Other ideas are drawn from `pandas` docs or elsewhere.
 The [Pandas in Black and White](https://deppen8.github.io/pandas-bw/) flashcards have a lot of the same opinions too.

 ## Installation